AdobeDocs/experience-platform.en/help/dashboards/guides/segments.md

 ## Select a segment

-The dashboard automatically selects a segment to display, however you can change the segment by using the drop down menu or segment selector.
+The dashboard automatically selects a segment to display, however you can change the segment by using the drop-down menu or segment selector.

-To choose a different segment, select the drop down next to the segment name or use the segment selector to open the segment selection dialog.
+To choose a different segment, select the drop-down next to the segment name or use the segment selector to open the segment selection dialog.

 ![](../images/segments/change-segment.png)